Gee Creek Rest Area Southbound I-5

 Profile

-The Gee Creek Rest Area Southbound at mile marker 12 on I-5 is your last major rest stop before leaving Washington State, located 8.1 miles south of Woodland in Clark County.
-The facility handles the essentials – restrooms, picnic tables, and a volunteer coffee program – but RV travelers should know the dump station has been closed for repairs with no timeline for reopening.
-It’s open 24/7 and gets the job done for most travelers’ final Washington break.
+The Gee Creek Rest Area Southbound at mile marker 12 on I-5 is your last major rest stop before leaving Washington State, located 8.1 miles south of Woodland inย Clark County.
+The facility handles the essentials – restrooms, picnic tables, and a volunteer coffee program.
+The rest area is open 24/7 and gets the job done for most travelersโ final Washington break before entering Oregon.

 Gee Creek Rest Area Southbound Fast Facts